Critical Copyright, and more

 Illustration by Henry Holiday

-Debate is raging over intellectual property.
-In this debate, we are often distracted by what Lewis Carroll called snarks.
-These illusory creatures of our mind sidetrack our discussions and deadlock our initiatives.
-We would then do well to critique our premises.*
+Debate is raging over intellectual property online.
+But we're often distracted by snark-like creatures of our minds that sidetrack our discussions and deadlock our initiatives.
+To regain focus, we'd do well to critique our premises.*

-· For my work to that end, check out my essays.
+· For theoretical analyses to that end, check out my essays.

-· For others’ critiques, check out my bibliography.
+· For others’ critiques, read over my bibliography.

 * “Patents and copyrights approach, nearer than any other class of cases belonging to forensic discussions, to what may be called the metaphysics of the law, where the distinctions are, or at least may be, very subtile and refined, and, sometimes, almost evanescent.” – Justice Story, Folsom v.
 Marsh, 9 Fed.
 Cas.
 342, 344 (C.C.D.
 Mass 1841) (No. 4901).